 Ask yourself a question: “How hard is it to make a logo with Adobe Illustrator”?
-Well, it’s not that hard if you have certain skills, knowledge, or an experience.
-But if you don’t have any of these, it would be hard.
+Well, it’s not that hard if you have certain skills, knowledge, or experience.
+But it would be hard if you don’t have any of these.

 Small and simple tents

-If you never ever tried to set up a tent, or never watched someone doing it, then you’ll need some time.
-There are a lot of camping tents with a simple design, made mostly for sunny weather.
-These type of tents are the easiest to set up.
-Usually, they come with the poles, the stakes, the ground cloth (or a footprint) and with only one layer of the waterproof material.
+If you’ve never ever tried to set up a tent, or never watched someone doing it, then you’ll need some time.
+There are a lot of camping tents with a simple designs, made mostly for sunny weather.
+These types of tents are the easiest to set up.
+Usually, they come with the poles, the stakes, the ground cloth (or a footprint) and only one layer of waterproof material.

 Basically, you need to follow these steps:

-- Set plastic tarp (it will protect your tent from moisture and possible scratches)
+- Set a plastic tarp (it will protect your tent from moisture and possible scratches)